linrongbin16/gitlinker.nvim/README.md

 })
 ```

-Quite a lot of engineering effort, isn't it?
-You can also use the url template, which should be easier to define the url schema:

-> The url template is also the default implementation of builtin routers (see `router` option in [Configuration](#configuration)), but the error message could be confusing if there's any syntax issue.

-The available variables are the same with the `lk` parameter passing to hook functions, but in upper case, and with the `_A.` prefix:
+The fields are the same with the url string template, but in upper case, without `_A.` prefix:

 - `lk.protocol`
 - `lk.username`